mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ## Hybrid MPI and multithreading jobs

-MPI programs are based on a distributed-memory scheme, that says, each MPI task owns a faction of the data, such as arrays, matrices, or tensors.
-Apart from MPI, there is a shared-memory parallel computing technique called multithreading, in which the data is shared by multiple threads.
+MPI programs are based on a distributed-memory parallelism, that says, each MPI task owns a faction of data, such as arrays, matrices, or tensors.
+In contrast to MPI, multithreading technique is based on a shared-memory parallelism, in which data is shared by multiple threads.
 A common implementation of multithreading is OpenMP.
-For Python users, the `numpy` package is usually based on C libraries, such as Openblas, built with OpenMP.
+For Python users, the `numpy` package is based on C libraries, such as Openblas, usually built with OpenMP.

 ???
 "Side note: OpenMP"
     OpenMP is an abbreviation of Open Multi-Processing.
 It is not related to OpenMPI.